 - Hasselback Sweet Potatoes

-- Roasted Green Beans with Parmesan and Basil (replace that boring green bean casserole!)
+- Roasted Green Beans with Parmesan and Basil ( a healthier alternative to green bean casserole)

 - Kale Salad with Pomegranate, Orange, and Pine Nuts